 How can you best shift from using substances to sober living, then?

 How to Get Sober

-Research shows that you will increase your chances of engaging with detox and addiction treatment if you have external support in place.
+Research shows that you will increase your chances of getting sober by engaging with detox and addiction treatment if you have external support in place.
 You will also have more likelihood of completing a course of treatment if you have a robust social support network.

 You should nevertheless focus on soliciting help only from those who are not enabling your addiction.
 Some people will strengthen your resolve as you move into sober living, while others are liable to disrupt your progress.
 Be selective.